TVersluijs/RGEE_Snowmelt/README.md

 ### *06-RGEE_TomVersluijs_S2_Shapefile_SubAreas_Snowmelt.R
 Use Sentinel-2 data to extract time series of the average NDVI, NDMI, and NDSI and the fraction of snowcover for all sub areas located within a shapefile (these sub areas can be specified by creating a multipolygon in e.g. QGIS).
+The fraction of snowcover is estimated by calculating the fraction of pixels per subarea with an NDSI value larger than the user specified NDSI-threshold.
+This corresponds to the method='snowfraction' in other scripts.
 The user can specify whether clouds and permanent waterbodies need to be masked, and whether a composite image per day of year needs to be generated (merging multiple satellite photos for that day).
 The current script requires a shapefile including subareas within the study area as input.
 It only works for small areas of c.a.
-50 km2 (larger areas might result in computation errors).
+50 km2 (larger areas might result in computation errors unless the spatial resolution of the analyses is decreased).

 <p float="left">
   <img align="top" src="./_pictures/06A-Sentinel2_Zackenberg_Shapefile_SubAreas.png" width="49%" title="Shapefile area for 10 subareas in Zackenberg (each c.a.
 5km2)" />